lucas-tortora/pear-docs/docs/how-to/manage-installed-apps/list-installed-pear-apps.md

-## Get a List of Pear Applications I've Installed
+# List Installed Pear Applications

 Running the following command in the terminal will list installed applications;